camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/transactions.md

   ...
 </beans>
 ```

+{{< note title="" class="warning" >}}
+  The `processEngineConfiguration` attributes `transactionManager` and `dataSource` must be configured consistently,
+  i.e. the `transactionManager` bean must actually manage the data source.
+If that is not the case, the process engine will use auto-commit mode for the data source connection, potentially leading to inconsistencies in the database.
+{{< /note >}}

 The remainder of that Spring configuration file contains the beans and configuration that we'll use in this particular example: